 – Then you’re ready to go!

-Most SEO practices for Google apply to Bing as well, so if you rank high on Google you’ll probably rank well on Bing.
-However, there are some differences in their search algorithms, or at least on how the ranking factors are weighted.
+Most SEO practices for Google apply to Bing as well, so if you rank high on Google, you’ll probably rank well on Bing.
+However, there are some differences in their search algorithms, or at least in how the ranking factors are weighted.
 This means that searching for the same keyword in Bing and Google will likely provide you with different results, and the SERP (Search Engine Results Pages) will also differ significantly.

 Bing sees backlinks as a sign of popularity if they’re from credible, relevant websites.
 This is similar to Google.
 However, it appears that Bing values backlinks more than Google.
-And, here is the important part: Bing puts more emphasis on the anchor text than Google does.
+And here is the crucial part: Bing puts more emphasis on the anchor text than Google does.
 This means that Bing is more focused on anchor text keywords.
 So, it’s to your advantage to use exact match anchor texts that contain the keywords you want to target.
 If AccuRanker wants to rank for “Bing rank tracker”, we will need links that use “Bing rank tracker” as the anchor text.

 You can read more about Bing’s ranking factors and find ways to increase your traffic here.

-With AccuRanker you can see where you are ranking on Bing today!
+With AccuRanker, you can see where you are ranking on Bing today!

 Get started with Bing rank tracking right now!